Mondays with Michelle Obama: Former First Lady to host virtual storytime for kids every Monday, PBS confirms

 Michelle Obama said in a news release to Good Morning America, "At this time when so many families are under so much stress, I’m excited to give kids a chance to practice their reading and hear some wonderful stories (and to give parents and caretakers a much-needed break)."

-The videos will livestream to PBS KIDS’ Facebook page and YouTube channel each Monday and on a Penguin Random House’s Facebook page.
+The videos will be streamed live on the PBS Kids’ Facebook page and YouTube channel as well as the Penguin Random House’s Facebook page every Monday at 12 p.m.

 Other stories to check out on WHAS11 News